-You need the national identity number for example to open a bank account, to get a regular GP (fastlege), to rent a place to live, to pay your taxes and to be able to vote at elections.
+You need your national identity number for example to open a bank account, to get a regular GP (fastlege), to rent a place to live, to pay your taxes and to be able to vote at elections.

 There may be several reasons why you have been registrered as moved from Norway in the National Registry.

 If you are registered as moved from Norway because your residence permit is no longer valid and you have a new application that is being processed now, you may ask the Norwegian Directorate of Immigration (the UDI) to notify the Norwegian Tax Administration, so that they may re-register you into the National Registry.
 This may only happen if the Norwegian Directorate of Immigration believes you were legally in Norway when you were registered as moved from Norway.

 Your national identity number is not necessarily the same as your birth date.
 The Norwegian Directorate of Immigration does not change your birth date when it’s not the same as your national identity number.